Roman48RUS/practice/README.md

 ### Key and initial frame number cannot be specified yet!
-coding: Roman48RUS and stepav
+coding: Roman48RUS and stepavv
-documents: stepav and Roman48RUS
+documents: stepavv and Roman48RUS